Lifestyle | Food Features

 Vegetables

 • Arugula (Also called Rocket.
 For years Monash had reported that arugula contained NO FODMAPs in lab testing.
 During a smartphone app update, the statement changed to “only trace amounts”.
-They still recommend to “eat freely and according to appetite”).
+It is now listed as low FODMAP up to 500 g).

 • Beetroot, pickled